tapsellorg/TapsellDocument/src/jekyll/docs/mediation/unity/unity2020-en.md

 Consider the following steps to install Tapsell Mediation in `Unity 2020` or below:

-- Update the Unity Editor's default Gradle to version `6.7.1+` from [this link](https://gradle.org/releases) and open Unity `Preferences > External Tools` and set the custom Gradle path as follows:
+- Update the Unity Editor's default Gradle to version `6.7.1+` from [this link](https://gradle.org/releases).
+Then open `Preferences > External Tools` and set the custom Gradle path:

     <img src="https://github.com/tapsellorg/TapsellDocument/assets/38072572/3288f703-a9a6-4b9f-b06a-319f47bf6848" alt="unity-gradle-path" />